Weightlifting

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

 An online search for weightlifting equipment is a popular one.
-Details might relate to Olympic-style weightlifting, or to the more generic activity, weight lifting.
+Details might relate to Olympic-style weightlifting or to the more generic activity, weight lifting.
 This latter pursuit is more appropriately termed weight training.

 Regardless of possible confusion in the marketplace, let’s look at the sport of weightlifting, which is why you’re on the SportsEdTV site, right?